AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

 New content is added to the repository will naturally and incrementally be indexed by the async full-text indexing process (by default, every 5 seconds).

-Under normal operation of AEM, for example uploading Assets via the Web UI or programmatic ingest of Assets, AEM will automatically and incrementally full-text index the new binary content.
+Under normal operation of AEM, for example, uploading Assets via the Web UI or programmatic ingest of Assets, AEM will automatically and incrementally full-text index the new binary content.
 Since the amount of data is incremental and relatively small (approximately the amount of data that can be persisted to the repository in 5 seconds), AEM can perform the full-text extraction from the binaries during indexing without effecting overall system performance.

 #### Prerequisites to using text pre-extraction {#prerequisites-to-using-text-pre-extraction}